-8.8.6 In the event a Divisional President applies to be appointed a Director, or is otherwise to be considered for appointment as a Director, the Divisional President shall take a leave of absence from the position of Divisional President and member of the Nominations Committee.
+8.8.6 Pursuant to 8.7.20.1 above, in the event a Divisional President applies to be appointed a Director, or is otherwise to be considered for appointment as a Director, the Divisional President shall take a leave of absence from the position of Divisional President and member of the Nominations Committee.
 In such cases, the Divisional Deputy President shall assume these roles and perform these functions until the appointment is determined.
 In such cases where the Divisional President and Deputy President apply to be appointed a Director, the Divisional Advisory Committee shall meet and elect a member to act as Divisional President until the appointment process of Directors is resolved.
 A Member must not hold the concurrent appointments of Director and Division President or Division Deputy President.